runtimeverification/erc20-semantics/erc20.md

 Here we provide a complete formalization of ERC20 in [K](http://kframework.org).
 Specifically, we provide a formal executable semantics of ERC20.
-The semantics clarifies what data (accounts, allowances, etc.) is handled by the various ERC20 functions, and the precise meaning of the functions on such data.
+Our semantics clarifies what data (accounts, allowances, etc.) are handled by the various ERC20 functions and the precise meaning of the functions on such data.
+It also clarifies the semantics of *all* the corner cases that the ERC20 standard omits to discuss, such as transfers from yourself to yourself or transfers that result in arithmetic overflows, following the most natural implementations that aim at minimizing gas consumption.

 ## Motivation